cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 distributions alone.
-Either the model scales with the complexity of the data on which it is estimated (e.g. nonparametric heirarchical approaches such as the Dirchlet process) or the data points become themselves part of the model specification, as in the nonparametric regression used here.  we shall see here.
+Either the model scales with the complexity of the data on which it is estimated (e.g. nonparametric heirarchical approaches such as the Dirchlet process) or the data points become themselves part of the model specification, as in the nonparametric regression used here.

 <!--
 - Definition